wiz1989/pokeemerald-expansion-master/README.md

 By default the clock refreshes every time playTimeSeconds hits 0.
 Feel free to change this as you see fit, I have a dramatically sped up in-game clock and have  `&& gSaveBlock2Ptr->playTimeSeconds == 0` removed entirely.

-Feel free to reach out to Pawkkie on Discord if you've got any concerns, but please do so in a romhacking channels so other's can also benefit :)
+Feel free to reach out to Pawkkie on Discord if you've got any concerns, but please do so in a romhacking channel so others can also benefit :)